-The MSc Sport Coaching and Pedagogy is a programme within the School of Sport's Postgraduate Scheme in Sports Studies (modular).
+The MSc Sport Coaching and Pedagogy is a programme within the School of Sport & Health Sciences Postgraduate Scheme in Sports Studies (modular).
 Three exit points exist from the course; Certificate (successful completion of three core modules), Postgraduate Diploma (completion of four core and two option modules), MSc (completion of taught modules and dissertation).

 - Strength and Conditioning for Youth Athletes